 Nazareth was formed in 1961 from members of a group called The Shadettes.
 The new group took its name from Nazareth, Pennsylvania, a location cited in the lyrics of the song, "The Weight" (1968) by The Band.

 Gun N’ Roses lead vocalist Axl Rose is such a Nazareth fan that he asked the Scottish hard rockers to play "Love Hurts" at his wedding, but unfortunately, Nazareth declined.
 A version of the band is still going strong today.

 10. Lewis Capaldi (Scotland)

 Imagine it's your first major hit and you take home accolades like the Brit Song of the Year, the Scottish Music Awards' Best Breakthrough Artist, and a Grammy nomination.
 That's where Scottish singer-songwriter finds himself.
 "Someone You Loved" (2018) was a chart-topper in the US and became a worldwide smash hit.
-Obviously, the pressure is on for Capaldi to repeat his incredible success with additional mainstream Billboard Top 40 hits.
+Obviously, the pressure is on for Capaldi to keep creating incredibly successful mainstream Billboard Top 40 hits.

 Capaldi's road to success began when he learned to play drums and guitar as a toddler, sang in pubs by the time he was a 9 year-old and was discovered thanks to a self-recorded upload of his vocals to SoundCloud.
 Along the way, Capaldi has performed with singers including Kygo, Ellie Goulding, Niall Horan, and Sam Smith.
 Expect more good things from the Scottish singer.
 No pressure, Lewis.